gecio/gecio.github.io/docs/_optimist/guided_tour/step24/index.en.md

 +---------------------+--------------------------------------+
 ```

-In this example, the monitor removes the bad backend from the pool if the integrity check (--type HTTP, --url-path / ) fails every two five-second intervals(--delay 5, --max-retries 2, --timeout 10).
+In this example, the monitor removes the failing backend from the pool if the integrity check (--type HTTP, --url-path / ) fails every two five-second intervals(--delay 5, --max-retries 2, --timeout 10).

-When the server is restored and responds to TCP/80 again, it is added to the pool again.
+Once the server is restored and responds to TCP/80 again, it will be added back to the pool.

-A manual failover can be enforced by not setting the status code of the web server equal to "200" or no response from the web server at all.
+A manual failover can be enforced if status code of the web server is not equal to "200" or in the event that there is no response from the web server at all.

 ```bash
 $ openstack loadbalancer healthmonitor show Beispielmonitor